 One consequence is that we have to ask you to book in advance stating which Sunday Mass you wish to attend, how many people are coming, and whether, if you are part of a couple or family, you strongly wish to sit together.
 This can be done by phoning the parish office/presbytery on 01494 523969, or e-mailing.
 We need to do it this way so as to control how many people are arriving for Mass, since if everyone who would normally attend (say) the 11am Sunday simply turns up, we shall not be able to let them all in, and we do not want to have to turn you away.
 We do not need to require bookings for the less-attended weekday Masses.
 For a while, we did not need bookings for the 6pm mass, but as numbers attending have – praise be to God ! – been increasing in the last couple of weeks, we have had to reinstate this requirement.
 Advance booking, by a phone call (see below), or an e-mail a full day in advance, is needed for all Sunday Masses.
 Everything has gone smoothly so far, With the use of facemasks, we could in theory now reduce the spacing between seats, and increase numbers, but have no need to do that at the moment, and the 2m spacing helps people to feel safer.

-More details about all this, including how Holy Communion will be distributed, are in the newsletter (see above right) or in this excerpt from Fr Jonathan’s e-mail sent out today, click here
+More details about all this, including how Holy Communion is being distributed, are in the newsletter (see above right) or in this excerpt from Fr Jonathan’s e-mail sent out a couple of weeks ago, click here

 Doubtless most will wish to come to one of the Masses on Sunday, as they are used to.
 However, not everyone can, so we are beseeching all of you who are able to do so, to come on a weekday, so as to reduce pressure on numbers on Sunday.
 Doing so will be a valued sacrifice for the benefit of others who do not have the choice.
 And… please pass this news on to your relatives or neighbours who are not able to access the Internet !